brunodrugowick/algafood-api/README.md

 ## Media Types

 The API works with `application/json`.
+There are endpoints which accept `image/jpeg` and `image/png`.